-Ian Farr - a former standout sabreur for Penn State University and member of the Oregon Fencing Alliance, which has produced several University of Notre Dame fencing prospects - enters his fourth season with the Irish fencing team.
+Ian Farr, a legendary sabreur for Penn State University and a member of the Oregon Fencing Alliance, enters his fourth season with the Irish fencing team.
 Farr works with the men's and women's sabre squads and assists with the teams' social media content outside of the strip.

 Before joining the Notre Dame coaching staff, Farr worked as a volunteer assistant coach at Northwestern University.
 He was responsible for coaching 35 female student-athletes, providing each member of the eight-person sabre squad with one-on-one instruction.
-In his one season in Evanston, Ill., the Wildcats put together successful 45-5 record.
+In his one season in Evanston, Ill., the Wildcats put together a successful 45-5 record.
 Before accepting the volunteer coaching position at Northwestern, Farr worked in the University's camps department, leading fencing related drills and activities for open and competitive fencing camps in the summer of 2008.

-Prior to his tenure on the Wildcat staff, Farr worked for 11 months in the Portland State University athletics department (2007-2008).
-His responsibilities included, but were not limited to, assisting event managers in preparation for athletic events, including football.
-Farr also served as the intermediary between the officials and visiting teams to ensure a safe and friendly environment for all parties, as well as managing the student-worker staff.
+Prior to his tenure on the Wildcat staff, Farr worked for 11 months in the Portland State University athletics department (2007-2008), where his responsibilities included but were not limited to assisting event managers in preparation for all athletic events, including football.
+Farr also served as the intermediary between the officials and visiting teams to ensure a safe and friendly environment for all parties, in addidtion to managing student-workers.

 Before entering into the athletics field, Farr served as a documents and legal assistant at Thompson & Bogran P.C. in Lake Oswego, Ore., from 2007 through 2008.
 He maintained existing cases and was responsible for organizing incoming discovery for the law firm.

 During his college career, Farr competed with a very talented Penn State team, including the 2007 team that went on to capture the NCAA title.
 Along with helping the team capture the title, he also grabbed All-America honors in each of the 2004 and 2007 seasons and served as the men's fencing team representative in 2006-07 for the Student-Athlete Advisory Board.
 Farr was also chosen to represent the United States in several World Cup fencing competitions.

-Farr continued his schooling while on staff at Notre Dame, earning a degree in sports administration from Northwestern University in 2012.
+Farr continued his schooling while on staff at Notre Dame, earning a master's degree in sports administration from Northwestern University in 2012.